Roche/pyreadstat/README.md

 manually before using pyreadstat.
 Pandas is not selected as a dependency in the pip package, as that would install pandas with pip and many people would prefer installing it with conda.

-In order to compile from source (necessary for linux and mac), you will need a C compiler (see installation).
+In order to compile from source you will need a C compiler (see installation).
 Only if you want to do changes to the cython source code, you will need cython (normally not necessary).
+If you want to compile for python 2.7, you will need cython (see python 2.7 support later).

 Readstat depends on the C library iconv to handle character encodings.
 On mac, the library is found on the system, but users have sometimes reported problems.
 In those cases it may help to install libiconv with conda (see later, compilation